 Some insurers are publicizing major successes from their use of chatbots.
 For example, a property and casualty insurer says its chatbots can help customers secure a home or auto policy in as little as 90 seconds.
 The technology also shows promise for many other types of insurance, including medical professional liability coverage.

 Insurance fraud is a big business in the United States: The Coalition Against Insurance Fraud estimates the total cost of insurance fraud at $308.6 billion per year, which drives up premiums for honest consumers.
-Fighting fraud is a key use case for AI.
+AI fraud detection is a use case increasing in importance today.

 Insurers are turning to AI tools to pinpoint fraud attempts.
 If an AI tool is trained with data of previous insurance fraud, it can flag suspicious requests for coverage or suspicious claims for further review.